carlosrafaelgn/rafa-pack/README.md

 ## Lava Transformer

-When placed next to a lava pool and activated by a `Diamond`, the `Lava Transformer` will transform into `Block of Diamond` all lava within a range of 1, 2 and 3 blocks (in turns).
+When placed next to a lava pool the `Lava Transformer` will transform into `Block of Diamond` all lava within a range of 1, 2 and 3 blocks (in turns).
+Mine it before the fourth turn or else you will not be able to reuse it.

 ```
 Crafting table:

-A
+AAA
-B
+ABA
-C
+ACA

 Where: